NuTufts/nutufts_edepsim_dataset_maker/README.md

 This is a repository of code to make toy datasets for ML/AI experiments for LArTPCs.

+See below for example commands to complete the initial setup and build the programs you need.

+Also see the folder `troubleshooting` for a record of tricky errors that we've run into.

 ## Initial Setup and Making a first test dataset

 ```